madsbv/nix/README.md

 Keys we need to manage:
 - Possibly for serving the store over SSH (i.e., binaries): https://nixos.org/manual/nix/stable/package-management/ssh-substituter.html
 -   This might require signing builds with hostkeys, also requires nix-ssh to be a trusted user for remote building.

+# Keyboard layouts

+Problem: With HRMs, distinguishing between left and rignt cmd becomes difficult, and that was kind of arbitrary in the first place.
+Let's replace the window management/yabai stuff on lcmd with alt and use cmd for application specific things.

+Along the way we can switch lalt and lcmd on internal keyboard in karabiner.
+Eventually we can go to HRM using kmonad and use the cmd keys for layers, e.g. symbol layer.

+1. ~~Switch skhd and karabiner settings as above (optionally remove a bunch of unused vim-mode stuff)~~
+2. Add hrm to glove
+3. Switch to kmonad on internal keyboard with hrm.
+At this point we should probably switch to HRM entirely and have a navigation layer.
+This means that there's no reason to spend time cleaning up Karabiner config.